TechAngelX/SML-Interpreter/docs/ProductionNotes.md

 DivInstructionTest ✅ DivInstruction class tests completed.
 IfGreaterGotoInstruction ✅ IfGreaterGotoInstruction class tests completed.
 IfEqualGotoInstruction ✅ IfEqualGotoInstruction class tests completed.
+ConfigDiscoveryTest: ❌
+After experiencing lots of test failures with new ConfigDiscovery class.
+Researching adding a protected method to ConfigDiscovery  to create a "seam" - a place where tests can inject different behavior without messing with the core logic.

 ### OBSERVATIONS: Identified Problems & Solutions